nicoverbruggen/phpmon/README.md

 Follow instructions as specified in the alert in order to resolve any issues.

-## 🤔 Quick Troubleshooting
+## 🏎 Quick Troubleshooting

-### PHP Monitor says that the latest version of PHP is not installed, but it is!
+### PHP Monitor tells me `php` is not installed

 Try installing again using `brew install php`.

 This should resolve the issue!
 If that does not fix the issue, run `brew link php --force`.
 (Afterwards, you may need to restart your terminal to make sure the new linked version is detected.)

-### PHP Monitor says the correct version is loaded, but my Valet sites don't work!

-Your sites aren't showing up, or you are seeing a 502?
-It's a common issue.

-You may need to run `valet install`, preferably after updating `valet` by running `composer global update`.
+	brew install php
+	brew link php --force

+### Valet sites won't load (502 Bad Gateway)

+If you're visiting your `.test` domain, and you're getting a 502 (Bad Gateway) after switching to a different PHP version, you're dealing with a common issue.

+This problem is usually resolved by upgrading Valet and running `valet install` again.

+	composer global update
+	valet install

-## 📝 Quick Setup & FAQ
+## 📝 Additional Info

-Please consult the [additional information][2] file that contains more information.

-It has answers to additional questions and more information to troubleshoot your problem.
+Please consult the [additional file][2] that contains more information.
+It may have answers to additional questions and more information to troubleshoot your problem.

 ## ⭐️ Star me!